 SECTION 1202 – SCHEDULING ZONING COMMISSION HEARING

 Upon the adoption of such motion, or the certiﬁcation of such Resolution or the ﬁling of such application, the Township Zoning Commission shall set a date for a public hearing thereon, which date shall not be less than twenty (20) nor more than forty (40) days from the date of the certiﬁcation of such Resolution or the date of adoption of such motion, or the date of the ﬁling of such application.
-Notice of such hearing shall be given by the Township Zoning Commission by one (1) publication in one (1) or more newspapers of general circulation in the Township at least ten (10) days before the date of such hearing.
+Notice of such hearing shall be given by the Township Zoning Commission in accordance with Ohio Revised Code 519.12 before the date of such hearing.

 SECTION 1203 – FEES REQUIRED